Fantasia (franchise): Fantasmic!

 Fantasmic! is a nighttime show at Disneyland in the Disneyland Resort, Disney's Hollywood Studios in Walt Disney World and Tokyo DisneySea in Tokyo Disney Resort.
 The show features fireworks, live actors, water effects, pyrotechnics, music, several boats, decorated rafts and projections onto large mist screens featuring reworked Disney animation.

 Fantasia Gardens

-The Fantasia Gardens Miniature Golf complex is a miniature golf course located at the Walt Disney World Resort in Florida, United States.
-Located across from the Swan and Dolphin resorts, it has two 18-hole courses themed after the movie Fantasia and opened on May 20, 1996.
+The Fantasia Gardens Miniature Golf complex is a miniature golf course located at Walt Disney World in Florida, United States.
+Located across from the Swan and Dolphin resorts, it has two 18-hole courses themed after Fantasia and opened on May 20, 1996.

 Mickey's PhilharMagic

 Mickey's PhilharMagic is a Fantasyland attraction at Walt Disney World theme parks.
 The story is a variant on "The Sorcerer's Apprentice", when Donald Duck tries to set up an orchestra for "Maestro Mickey" using the famous Sorcerer's Hat.
 But the orchestra turns on him and Donald must journey through several Disney musical numbers to get the hat back for Mickey.
 The show first opened in October 2003.